KDE/documentation-docs-kdenlive-org/user_interface/menu/clip_menu/duplicate_clip_with_speed_change.rst

 .. contents::

-This menu item is available from the Clip Jobs menu that appears when you :ref:`project_tree` on a clip in the Project Tree or from under the :ref:`project_menu` menu when a clip is selected in the Project Tree.
+This menu item is available from the Clip Jobs menu that appears when you :ref:`project_tree` on a clip in the Project Bin or from under the :ref:`project_menu` menu when a clip is selected in the Project Bin.

 .. image:: /images/Kdenlive_Create_duplicate_with_speed_effect.png